 Request records online

-You may use the following paper form for mailed or faxed requests:
+You may use the following paper form for mailed requests:

 Return completed forms to: